aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbook/_index.md

 ```

-the XML file that defines the Ribbon UI.
+Gets the XML file that defines the Ribbon UI.

 **Returns:**
 java.lang.String